mamedev/mame/docs/source/techspecs/luareference.rst

 Instantiation
 ^^^^^^^^^^^^^

-emu.symbol_table(machine, [parent], [device])
+emu.symbol_table(machine)
-    Creates a new symbol table in the context of the specified machine, optionally supplying a parent symbol table.
-If a parent symbol table is supplied, it must not be destroyed before the new symbol table.
-If a device is specified and it implements ``device_memory_interface``, it is used as the base for looking up address spaces and memory regions.
-Note that if a device that does not implement ``device_memory_interface`` is supplied, it will not be used (address spaces and memory regions will be looked up relative to the root device).
+    Creates a new symbol table in the context of the specified machine, emu.symbol_table(parent, [device])
+    Creates a new symbol table with the specified parent symbol table.
+If a device is specified and it implements ``device_memory_interface``, it will be used as the base for looking up address spaces and memory regions.
+Note that if a device that does not implement ``device_memory_interface`` is supplied, it will not be used (address spaces and memory regions will be looked up relative to the root device). emu.symbol_table(device)
+    Creates a new symbol table in the context of the specified device.
+If the device implements ``device_memory_interface``, it will be used as the base for looking up address spaces and memory regions.
+Note that if a device that does not implement ``device_memory_interface`` is supplied, it will only be used to determine the machine context (address spaces and memory regions will be looked up relative to the root device).

 Methods
 ^^^^^^^